ArenKDesai/Aren-s-Notes/graphics lec.md

 Another idea is **Axis Angles** (which was also Euler).
 We specify a vector as an axis and the rotation along that vector.
 This takes more storage space for computers to deal with.
 However, it's easier to keep track of.

 Finally, the best way to deal with rotations is **Unit Quaternions**.
-This is an axis angle
+This is an axis angle $\theta$, which you apply